team20/2023-Logger/README.md

 - remote subscription to the NetworkTable of the robot: can run on your own computer.

-- nondisruptive logging: detects changes in the NetworkTable and saves them in log files within the "logs" directory in the project.
+- nondisruptive logging: detects changes in the NetworkTable and saves them in log files within the "logs" directory in the project (on your computer).

-- configurable: reads "src/main/deploy/configuration.json" to find the IP address of the robot and the NetworkTable entries to monitor.
+- configurability: reads "src/main/deploy/configuration.json" to get the IP address of the robot and the NetworkTable entries to monitor.
 Edit that file to configure the Logger differently.

 - service to Visualizers: runs as a server that can broadcast NetworkTable changes to (remote) Visualizers.